sreekarvss29/Linq-Data-Take-Home/README.md

 ---

-**Thank you for reviewing my submission!** 🚀 Looking forward to your feedback.
+**Thank you for reviewing my submission!** I had fun working on this challenge and would love to discuss more in an interview or follow-up call. 🚀